History of the Los Angeles Rams: 1992–1994: The end of the original Southern California team

+Georgia moves the Rams to St. Louis

-Team management traded quarterback Jim Everett, and released All-Pro linebacker Kevin Greene, which set the once-proud franchise further back.
-At this point, Georgia Frontiere blamed the poor front office decisions on their stadium situation.
-However, neither Orange County nor the city of Los Angeles were prepared to build a taxpayer-financed stadium just for the Rams.
+As has become increasingly common with sports franchises, the Rams began to blame much of their misfortune, including the front office missteps, on their stadium situation.
+With Orange County mired in a deep recession resulting largely from defense sector layoffs, neither Orange County nor the city of Los Angeles were prepared to build a taxpayer-financed stadium just for the Rams.
 Claiming that Southern California was so unprofitable that the Rams would go bankrupt without a new stadium, Mrs. Frontiere decided to move the team.

 Georgia Frontiere initially attempted to relocate the Rams to Baltimore, but her fellow owners turned that proposal down.
 Mrs. Frontiere then sought to relocate the team to St. Louis.
 This move was initially voted down as well.
 The other owners (led by Buffalo's Ralph Wilson, the Jets’ Leon Hess, the Giants' Wellington Mara, Washington's Jack Kent Cooke, Arizona's Bill Bidwill and Minnesota's John Skoglund) believed that the Rams’ financial problems were due to the Frontieres’ mismanagement.
 When Georgia Frontiere threatened to sue the league, Commissioner Paul Tagliabue acquiesced to Frontiere's demands.

-As part of the relocation deal, the city of St. Louis agreed to build a taxpayer-financed stadium, the Trans World Dome (now the Dome at America's Center) and guaranteed that the stadium's amenities would be maintained in the top 25 percent of all NFL stadiums.
+As part of the relocation deal, the city of St. Louis agreed to build a taxpayer-financed stadium, the Trans World Dome (now the Dome at America's Center) and guaranteed that the stadium's amenities would be maintained in the top 25% of all NFL stadiums.
 Frontiere waived the clause after a 10-year threshold period passed, as the city implemented a later plan to improve the stadium.

 The move left many in the Los Angeles area, and many of those indifferent to the whole situation, embittered toward the NFL.
 That sentiment was best expressed by Fred Dryer, who at the time said "I hate these people (the organization and its owner) for what they did, taking the Rams logo with them when they moved to St. Louis.
 That logo belonged to Southern California."
 Steve Rosenbloom, the general manager of the team during Carroll Rosenbloom's tenure, opined that teams come and go, but for a team to leave Los Angeles—the second largest media market in America—for St. Louis (approximately the 18th-largest) was simply irresponsible and foolish, in spite of the notoriously fickle support of Los Angeles fans.
 With the Raiders moving from Los Angeles back to Oakland only a few months later, the NFL would have no franchise in Los Angeles for the first time in fifty seasons.